Top-rated local movers that handle Spring Valley to San Diego moves

 - San Diego is more walkable than Spring Valley with a score of 53 out of 100 vs Spring Valley’s 44 out of 100.

-- Both San Diego and Spring Valley have the same bike-friendliness score of 43 out of 100, meaning San Diego is about as safe for cyclists as Spring Valley.
-Typically, cities that have scores of 20 or higher are seen as reasonably safe, though the higher the score, the more safely accessible a city is for bicycling.
+- Both San Diego and Spring Valley have similar bike-friendliness scores (43 vs 43), meaning San Diego is about as safe for cyclists as Spring Valley.
+Typically, cities with scores of 20 or higher are seen as reasonably safe, though higher scores mean better cycling accessibility.

-- San Diego and Spring Valley have a similar crime rate.
+- San Diego and Spring Valley have a similar crime rate with scores of 39.83 and 40.8, respectively.

-Other things to consider for your Spring Valley vs. San Diego move
+Other things to consider for your Spring Valley to San Diego move

 - HOA rules: It’s a good idea to look into your HOA or community regulations before moving day arrives.